defiyields/Samusky-Scrypto-Challenge/basket/README.md

 ### Investing in more than tokens?

 In order to rebalance the fund all investments must be immediately reverseable.
-However, many more complicated defi products can have their mechanism simplified down to a simple token.
-This should allow the fund to get exposure to lp yield, options, and much more.
-There could even recursive layers of Baskets investing in other
+However, many complicated financial products can have their mechanism simplified down to a token.
+This should allow Basket to invest into a variety of defi components.
-Baskets.

 ### DEXs and Radiswap

 In order to buy and sell tokens Basket requires a amm dex.
 The current demo uses a modifided version of Radiswap, one of the scrypto examples from radixdlt.
-The modification is a simple orcale function to provide price.
-In production, Basket would be able to make use of any available amm dex by making an adapter component from the dex to the generic inferface that Basket uses.
+The modification is a orcale function to provide price.
+In production, Basket will be able to make use of any available amm dex by making an adapter component from the dex to the generic inferface that Basket uses.

 ### Getting started